SnailDragon/ProcessingProjects/README.md

 ## [Maze Generators](/MazeGenerators/)
 A collection of implementations of different maze generators, most of which I learned about [here](https://en.wikipedia.org/wiki/Maze_generation_algorithm).
-* [RandomDFS](/MazeGenerators/RandomDFS/) - A stack implementation of the randomized depth-first search algorithm
+* [RandomDFS](/MazeGenerators/RandomDFS/) - A stack implementation of the randomized depth-first search algorithm.
+* [RandomizedKruskal](/MazeGenerators/RandomizedKruskal/) - An iterative implementation of a randomized version of Kruskal's algorithm.

 ## [More Wonky Orbits](/morewonkyorbits/)
 Same as [Wonky Orbits](/wonkyorbits/) but with all of the circles circling with the path created by something like r = cos(0.5 * theta).
 Video: https://youtu.be/BJSpUPocrBo